mwiesenberger/simplesimdb/README.md

 diag.clean()
 ```

-## Current limitations
+## Caveats

 - Cannot manage simulations with more than one input file
-  (probably the easiest solution is to concatenate the two files)
+  (but you can write a shell script that simple adds the second input file)
 - Cannot manage simulations with more than one output file
+   (again, with a script you can add a second output file)
 - Cannot manage existing simulation files that do not have names assigned by the module
+    (You can register names manually with the `register` function)
 - Do not capture the stdout and stderr streams of the executable.
-It is recommended that you redirect these streams into a file output yourself if you need it
+    (It is recommended that you redirect these streams into a file output yourself if you need it)
 - simplesimdb considers a simulation successful if the output file exists.
 It cannot realize whether the content of the file is sane or corrupt, or whether there is any content at all for that matter

 ## Why not just use an existing database management software like SQL